Is It Safe To Eat Goji Berries During Pregnancy?

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

-Goji berries during pregnancy can be highly nutritious for the maternal health, as well as the baby if taken in adequate quantities.
-They are juicy fruits known for their medicinal value while also offering several vital nutrients.
+Eating goji berries during pregnancy can be beneficial for maternal health as well as the baby.
+These juicy fruits are known for their medicinal value while also offering several vital nutrients.

 Read on to learn about the safe consumption of goji berries while pregnant, including its benefits and side effects.